DkWeb/moremoney/README.md

 # MoreMoney
 This is a very simple application which can be used to manage your expanses.
-All data is stored within the local browser storage of your phone, so you don't have to be afraid of sharing this kind of personal data with others.
+All data is stored within the local browser storage, so you don't have to be afraid of sharing this kind of personal data with others.
+The app is optimized for small screens like those of smartphones but, of course, can also be used by a desktop browser.